abbylsmith/academic-kickstart/content/home/publications.md

  css_class = ""
 +++

 Miller, J., Fitzgerald, K., **Smith, A**.
-“Geophagy among a Cohort of Kenyan Women with Mixed HIV Status: A Longitudinal Analysis.” *The American Journal of Tropical Medicine and Hygiene*, The American Society of Tropical Medicine and Hygiene, 22 July 2019, http://www.ajtmh.org/content/journals/10.4269/ajtmh.19-0149.
+Geophagy among a Cohort of Kenyan Women with Mixed HIV Status: A Longitudinal Analysis. *The American Journal of Tropical Medicine and Hygiene*, The American Society of Tropical Medicine and Hygiene, 22 July 2019, http://www.ajtmh.org/content/journals/10.4269/ajtmh.19-0149.

 Ventura, S. **Smith, A.**, et al. "Zika is Coming; and We Need Statistics". *Joint Statistical Meetings*.
 Baltimore, MD.
 July 2017.

-**Smith, A.**, Tolbert, H. "An Analysis of Existing Record Linkage Software for the Syrian Conflict". <span class="smallcaps">Human Rights Data Analysis Group</span>.
+**Smith, A.**, Tolbert, H. "An Analysis of Existing Record Linkage Software for the Syrian Conflict". <span class="smallcaps">Human Rights
+Data Analysis Group</span>.
 May 2017.

 **Smith, A**. [*Zika is Coming; and We Need Statistics*](https://chance.amstat.org/2016/09/zika/).